Speaker: February 2015

-Robyn Mylius, spoke to the society's general meeting on the history of the State Emergency Services, the Phillip Island Unit, and the various tasks and work they do in the community.
+Robyn Mylius, on the history of the State Emergency Services, Phillip Island Unit, and the various tasks and work they do in the community.

 Robyn and her husband and four children moved to Phillip Island from Melbourne nine years ago.
 Robyn has just begun her 8th year as a Scout Leader, has been a volunteer with the CFA for 5 years, and a volunteer with the SES for three years.
 She volunteers because she loves learning new things, helping in the community and the network of mates she has.

 One of the most important things for the public to remember is to call 132 500 for storm damage or triple 000 for other emergencies.

 An emergency is defined as an incident or situation that your personal resources alone cannot cope with – for example, storm damaged, burst hot water system, road crash, becoming trapped in a lift or structure, fire, injury.

 In 1950 the Victoria Civil Defence organisation was created to provide a response to major emergencies in Victoria.
 It is still the agency responsible for flood, storm, tsunami and earthquake responses today.

 By 1961 the Victorian Premier’s Dept had a Civil Defence Office, and each municipality around the state should form a civil defence unit.
 In 1962 the Premier ensure that a State disaster plan was created to manage peacetime disasters after the disastrous fires in the Dandenongs.

 Around 100 voluntary Civil Defence Units had been established across Victoria by 1972.
 In that year Parliament passed the State Emergency Services and Civil Defence Act to formally legislate its role.

 1973 Civil Defence Organisation got its first headquarters at 31 Queens Rd Melbourne, and it was renamed the Victoria State Emergency Service, in line with other States.